Content updates

-We engage and partner in line with the values of partnership and participation in the (Strengthenging families Protecting children) Framework for Practice.
+We engage and partner in line with the values of partnership and participation in the (Strengthening families Protecting children) Framework for Practice.
 We build collaborative working relationships and use our authority respectfully and thoughtfully.
 We use our skills in the development of effective working relationships.

 When we engage and partner with others, we will treat them fairly, respectfully, professionally, courteously and without bias.
 (Refer to the brochure Let’s treat each other with respect and the practice guide Power, privilege and use of self in child protection.)